imrnh/imrnh.github.io/README.md

-# Frédéric Berdoz - Personal Website
+# Imran Hossen - Personal Website

 This is a statically generated portfolio website built using **Eleventy (11ty)** and Node.js.
 It features a responsive layout, a default dark mode, and a dynamically generated structure for Projects, Publications, and News via Markdown files.